nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `INDEX` must be a positive integer **greater than 0**. eg. 1, 2, 3, …

 Example:
-* `stats 1` shows the statistics of the 1st flashcard (in the displayed list) on the view pane.
+* `stats 1` shows the statistics of the 1st flashcard (in the displayed flashcard list) on the view pane.

 The statistics feature works in conjunction with the [quiz](#quiz-flashcards-quiz) feature.